 Trust me, when planning a trip to India, the general tips you can apply to any country are not enough.
-From the right packing list to make sure you are prepared to avoid getting sick to learn when is the best time to visit this huge and diverse country, here are some of my tips to enjoy your Indian holiday without surprises!
+From the right packing list to making sure you are prepared, to learning when is the best time to visit this huge and diverse country, here are some of my tips to enjoy your Indian holiday without surprises!

 India Trip Planning: Top Tips For a Better Experience

 Every country has different requirements to obtain an Indian visa.
 From Italy with an Italian passport, I applied directly from their consulate by filling out the form, showing the return ticket, paying their fee and bringing my passport-size photos.
 Call the Indian embassy or consulate in your country and double-check with them what documents you need to produce and the timings to issue your visa.

 If you don’t feel confident doing this by yourself, there are agencies that will apply for you for a fee.

 Before buying your ticket, check out when is the best time to visit India.
 Being a huge country, it’s not the same season for every place and for every type of holiday.
 For example, if you want to visit Delhi, we found that the best time is around January/February for mild and fresh temperatures, while August is their monsoon season and you will find daily showers and mosquitos.

 Northern Indian states like Uttarakhand and Rajasthan are best visited in spring around April and May, while to visit Kerala with more pleasant weather and less humidity, you might prefer autumn and winter months between September and March.
 To enjoy less crowded and Goa beaches, head there either in November or between February and May.

 India is a pretty hot country, so unless you are going to climb Mount Everest in winter, you will likely need summer clothes.
 If you think you will feel uncomfortable with the local “staring” culture, I suggest you pack clothes that are light, breathable but long and pretty much covering.
 This is better also because the sun can be really aggressive, so wearing some extra protection is always a good idea.